 The NPMS reporting requirement is not the same as the Annual Report reporting requirement.
 Effective October 1, 2015, NPMS submissions are required by the Pipeline Safety: Miscellaneous Changes to Pipeline Safety Regulations rule which supersedes the Pipeline Safety Improvement Act of 2002.
-Section 191.29 of the code of federal regulations (CFR) pertains to gas transmission and liquefied natural gas (LNG) plant operators; Section 195.61 of the regulations pertains to hazardous liquid pipeline operators.
+Section 191.29 of the code of federal regulations (CFR) pertains to gas transmission and liquefied natural gas (LNG) plant operators; Section 195.61 of the regulations pertains to hazardous liquid pipeline and breakout tank operators.
 Failure to comply with these requirements will lead to your case being referred to PHMSA's Enforcement department.

 PHMSA also compares information in your Annual Report with your NPMS submission.
 PHMSA's rule 2137-AE59 (CFR Sections 191.22 (d) and 195.64 (d)) require that operators use the same Operator ID (OPID) for reporting all PHMSA requirements about a given asset.
 In other words, if one of your pipeline systems is under OPID 1234 for your Annual Report, it must be under OPID 1234 in your NPMS submission as well.
-Abandoned pipelines are included in the NPMS submission but are not included in the Annual Report.
-When Annual Report mileage is compared with NPMS mileage, abandoned pipelines in the NPMS are excluded.
+Information Collection 2137-0596 requires that all pipelines, LNG plants and breakout tanks (pipeline facilities) previously subject to NPMS submission regulations and abandoned as of December 31, 2023, be submitted as part of an operator's annual NPMS submission.
+Abandoned pipelines, LNG plants, and breakout tanks are not included in the Annual Report.
+When pipeline, LNG plant, and/or breakout tank Annual Reports are compared with the pipeline mileages, LNG plants, and/or breakout tanks submitted to the NPMS, the abandoned data submitted to the NPMS are excluded.
 The mileage of the pipeline data submitted to the NPMS and the mileage reported in the Annual Report should be within 5% for each state and interstate status (e.g., interstate gas transmission lines in Oklahoma), excluding any abandoned line mileage.
 Variations greater than 5% in any state for inter or intrastate status could indicate that the same pipelines are not being reported in both places.
 As a result, your submission will be flagged as a reporting error and NPMS staff will put the submission on hold from processing until clarification is received.